foldda/charian/README.md

 In the above process, the Rda class plays the important role of being a 'container box' for packing and unpacking data items; because it can be turned into a string, it effectively serializes the data it contains.

-The IRda interface is a signature indicating an object implements serialization and deserialization (in "the Charian way"): in the **ToRda** method it would specify the data-packing logic that stores the class' properties and the state at designated places inside an Rda container, and in the **FromRda** method it'd specify the logic of unpacking a received Rda container and restoring the object's properties and state using the received data values.
+The IRda interface is a signature indicating an object implements Rda serialization and deserialization: the **ToRda** method where to specify the data-packing logic that stores the class' properties and state at designated places in an Rda container, and the **FromRda** method implements the logic of unpacking a received Rda container and restoring the object's properties and state.

 The "how-to" examples in the next section demonstrate these concepts and operations.

 # Getting Started

-Using Charian is very simple because it has no third-party dependency so there is nothing to set up.
-You can simply include the Charian source files in your project and use Charian's class and interface alongside yours[^4].
+Using Charian involves downloading the two source files from this repo and including them in your project[^4].
+Charian has no third-party library dependency, so nothing else needs to be set up.
 Source-code level integration can simplify your build process and give transparency during debugging (if required).

 [^4]: Tip: you can use the test cases provided in this repo as examples of using Charian.